davidtimmons/zettelcorn/README.md

 - `path` - The directory to search for zettels
 - [options]:
-  - `-x, --regex [pattern]` - Detect the ID using a regular expression (default: `\d{14}`)
+  - `--regex [pattern]` - Detect the ID using a regular expression (default: `\d{14}`)
-  - `-s, --skip` - Skip files that contain an "id" frontmatter key
+  - `--skip` - Skip files that contain an "id" frontmatter key
-  - `-r, --recursive` - Run command on a directory and all its sub-directories
+  - `--recursive` - Run command on a directory and all its sub-directories
-  - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
+  - `--markdown` - Only modify Markdown files by looking for the *.md extension
-  - `-b, --verbose` - List all files where IDs were injected
+  - `--verbose` - List all files where IDs were injected
   - `-h, --help` - Display the help message for this command

 #### Example